 Southerners have known about the Florida panhandle’s white sand beaches and aqua blue waters for generations, but the secret is now out and families from all over the country are now traveling to this quaint yet beautiful destination.
 In our extensive 30A Guide, you will find where to stay, where to eat, and what to do!
 We also have a Best of 30A post where we list our favorites in every category!

-Where to Stay:
+Where to Stay

 There are so many options!
 You can choose to rent a home or condominium through VRBO, a vacation rental company, or directly through a community listed below.
 There are hotel and B&B options, too.

-If you want to rent a house in an upscale master-planned community (think town center, restaurants, tennis court, pools, etc.), there are several options: Seaside is the oldest 30A community and still as charming with its new urbanism pastel houses.
+If you want to rent a house in an upscale master-planned community (think town center, restaurants, tennis court, pools, etc.), there are several options: Seaside is the oldest 30A community and still as charming with its new urbanism, pastel houses.
 Watercolor is close by with options on both the north and south (beach) side of 30A.

 There are so many beautiful developments all along 30A up that aren’t quite as pricey as the ones listed above, yet you can still take advantage of the cute town centers if you book something nearby.
 Definitely look at a map before you book (below).
 Seagrove is closest to Seaside.
 Seacrest is very close to Rosemary Beach and Alys Beach.
-Blue Mountain Beach has more of a laid back area with a cute shopping area.
-A good place to rent a condo across from the beach!
-Grayton Beach is where many locals live with good restaurants, shops, and little art galleries.
-Same with Santa Rosa.
+My parents like the Waters Edge community right next to Rosemary Beach.
+Similarly, Inlet Beach is within walking distance of Rosemary’s shops as is High Point Condominiums, which are great if you want an ocean view and don’t need a full house.

-What to Do:
+What to Do

-Besides going to the beach, there are so many wonderful things to do up and down 30A:
+Besides going to the beach, there are so many wonderful things to do up and down 30A!

 Part of the fun of staying on 30A is that you can bike (or walk!) to nearby beaches, restaurants, and shops.
 Some house rentals come with bikes but there are also bike rental shops along 30A.
 Each of the planned communities has a bike rental place.
 You can also reserve them online in advance.
 (See bottom of this post for rental companies).

-Evening Beach Fire
+Evening Beach Bonfire

 Of course, there are the traditional deep sea charters available in the gulf, but if you want to skip the sea-sickness, try a guided fishing charter into the beautiful Choctawhatchee Bay.
 See a list of guides here.

 Each town center has gift shops and toy shops.
 If there’s one chic clothing store you must stop in during your trip it’s Willow Boutique.
 They have four locations along 30A and each one has their own unique style.
-In Rosemary Beach don’t miss classic children’s boutique, Fitz & Emme.
-And Seaside is always a fun place to spend an afternoon, too.
+Alys Beach has some beautiful shops, and Seaside is always a fun place to spend an afternoon, too.
 The picturesque town feels like something out of a movie.
 (It actually was the setting for The Truman Show.)

-Golf & Tennis
+Golf and Tennis

 Rooftop or Beachside Bar